philippgehrig/cv/README.md

 2. Navigate to the relevant collection (Profile, Experiences, Education, etc.)
 3. Update the content as needed
 4. Your website will automatically reflect the changes

-## Deployment

-This website can be deployed to any platform that supports Node.js applications, such as:

-- Vercel
-- Netlify
-- AWS
-- Digital Ocean
-- Heroku

-Refer to the specific platform's documentation for deployment instructions.

-## License

-MIT